WHELPED June 8, 2016

 Finding a good, ethical breeder can be confusing and frustrating in today’s instant satisfaction culture.
 Online multi-breed web sites abound, promising the world, willing to ship tomorrow and accepting a myriad of credit cards.
 Obtuse, hollow guarantees of health, love and loyalty pepper their pages.
 If it reads like a come on ad for used cars or miracle weight loss, it’s likely a puppy mill in disguise.
 The internet is a valuable source of information in your puppy search but is not a substitute for good old-fashioned, real-time, human connection.

-You may want to check the breeder’s web sites listed on pyreneanshepherds.com to look for a local, visit-able and ethical breeder.
-(Please be aware that these listing are not screened!)
-Visit the web sites that appeal to you, make phone calls – talking to someone always gives you the best sense about potential fit.
-Be sure that breeders are doing the health screenings recommended by the Pyrenean Shepherd Club of America on the parents of a litter (and that they are able to provide official verification for those tests, not just statements on websites that they are done), as well as doing eye certifications on puppies.
+You may want to check the breeder’s page listed on Pyrenean Shepherd Club of America to look for a local, visit-able and ethical breeder.
+Visit the web sites, and make phone calls.
+Be sure, as well, that breeders are doing the health screenings recommended by the club on the parents of a litter (and that they are able to provide official verification for those tests, not just statements on websites that they are done), as well as doing eye certifications on puppies.
 Next, schedule visits to those breeders that you enjoyed connecting with and see how you feel the puppy’s first home may or may not prepare him/her for life with you.
 These thing are vital.
 Take your time.